mortencombat/stretchable/docs/source/glossary.md

 node
     A node is an element which can contain child nodes and/or other types of content.
 The position and size of the node on the canvas is determined by the style parameters of the node itself and the content of the node (child nodes or other types of content such as images and text). **stretchable** cannot intrinsically measure node contents (other than child nodes), but a custom measure function can be associated with each node to allow for layouts that include images, text, etc.

+leaf node
+    A node which does not contain any child nodes.

 style
     The style of a node determines the size and position of the node relative to the canvas and other nodes. **stretchable** supports the *CSS Grid* and *Flexbox* styling algorithms.